 Al Mursi Abu Al Abbas Mosque Alexandria, tours, Booking

 Al Mursi Abu Al Abbas Mosque is the most historic and most beautiful mosque in Alexandria, Egypt.
 In fact, Al Mursi Abu Al Abbas Mosque built primarily in 1775.
-It built over the tomb of a Spanish scholar and saint.
-Moreover, it stands on Mosque Square overlooking the eastern harbor.
-Al Mursi Abu Al Abbas (whose full name is much longer) born to a wealthy family.
+Moreover, it built over the tomb of a Spanish scholar and saint.
+Furthermore, it stands on Mosque Square overlooking the eastern harbor.
+In fact, Abu Al Abbas (whose full name is much longer) born to a wealthy family.
 It was in the Andalusia region of Spain in 1219.
 Furthermore, in the wake of increasing Christian control of Spain, he and his family left for Tunisia in 1242.
 Moreover, he later went on to Alexandria, a popular destination of many Muslim scholars at the time.

 In fact, Al Mursi Abu Al Abbas lived in Alexandria for 43 years.
 He lived as a scholar and teacher until his death in 1286.
 Moreover, he buried in a small building near the eastern harbor in Alexandria.
 In 1307, El Sheikh Zein El Din, one of the richest traders of Alexandria, visited the tomb.
 He funded a mausoleum and dome for the tomb, along with a small mosque.
 The tomb of Abu Al Abbas indeed became a place of pilgrimage for many Muslims from Egypt and Morocco.
 They are who passed through Alexandria on their way to and from Mecca.

 Further details about Al Mursi Abu Al Abbas Mosque Alexandria: